 But we can't wait for governments to get it together.
 Here's what you can do to become part of the new zero carbon emissions world now:

-- Support the global movement of students demanding emergency action for climate change by signing up to their action alerts and join them in the streets on 20 September at the Global Climate Strike.
+- Support the global movement of students demanding emergency action for climate change by signing up to their action alerts and joining them in the streets when they strike

 - Join the campaign to Stop Adani by signing up to their action alerts and getting involved however you can from sharing their posts on social media to creating a local group.